-Water is fascinating for young children and a great source of fun and exercise – but is also a major danger if a 0-5-year-old is left to play in it, or near it, unsupervised.
+Water is fascinating for young children and a great source of fun and exercise – but is also a major danger under-fives are left to play in, or near, it unsupervised.

 - Drowning is one of the main causes of accidental death in babies and young children

-- Babies and toddlers drown silently and can do so in just a depth of 5cms of water.
+- Babies and toddlers drown silently and can do so in just a depth of 3cms of water.
 Even rainwater collecting in a bucket can be a potential drowning hazard for a child.

 - More babies and young children drown at home, in the bath, in garden ponds and paddling pools than anywhere else